bohlinger/wavyMini/README.md

 2. quicklook examples
 3. usage examples on collocation and validation

+## Additional info
+For this version much of the code has been removed to keep mostly only what is necessary for the Vietnam workshop.
+Some rests and zombies are remaining to save me some time.

 ## Getting Started
 ### Installing wavyMini (aready done on your laptop)
 1. First download or clone the wavyMini github repository: https://github.com/bohlinger/wavyMini